10 Simple At Home Fall Prevention Exercises for Seniors

 Hold on to a sturdy chair back or a countertop.
 Stand with good posture and raise your leg out to the side, keeping your toes pointed straight ahead toward the chair or countertop.

-Do this slowly and deliberately, using muscles instead of momentum.
+Do this slowly and deliberately, using muscle rather than momentum.
 Avoid leaning forward or tilting your upper body to the opposite side when raising your leg.

 Aim for 10 repetitions on each side.